TCR Denmark Touring Car Series: 2020 season

 Within the first two weeks of the series' announcement, six confirmed entries had already been made, and two drivers; ex-Formula One and Corvette Racing driver Jan Magnussen and quadruple Danish Touringcar Champion Casper Elgaard.
 2019 ADAC GT Masters race winner Nicolai Sylvest will join Magnussen.
 Norwegian TCR Scandinavia driver Kristian Sætheren will pilot an Alfa Romeo Giulietta Veloce TCR for Insight Racing.

-The calendar for the 2020 season was announced on the 17th of December, 2019, confirming six rounds, three at Jyllandsringen, one in Aarhus which is the site of the annual Classic Race Aarhus, one at Ring Djursland and the final round taking place at Padborg Park.
+The calendar for the 2020 season was announced on 17 December 2019, confirming six rounds, three at Jyllandsringen, one in Aarhus which is the site of the annual Classic Race Aarhus, one at Ring Djursland and the final round taking place at Padborg Park.

 One round of the season is scheduled to be supporting the Danish round of the STCC TCR Scandinavia Touring Car Championship at Bellahøj Park in Copenhagen.

 The official test days for the season were announced on 16 January 2020.
 The announced dates were the 1st, 2nd and 16th of April at Jyllandsringen.
 These will also serve as the series' media days for photos and interviews for the drivers and team to take place.

 A new calendar was released on 1 May 2020 featuring 18 races as well as a six-race double header at Jyllandsringen.
 16 Cars were entered for the first round.